-This morning, Alaska Airlines annouced a major enhancement to their Frequent Flyer program, Mileage Plan, by announcing that all 14 airline partners would be eligible for earning elite qualifying miles towards Alaska Airlines MVP, MVP Gold, and MVP 75K starting January 15, 2014.
+This morning, Alaska Airlines announced a major enhancement to their Frequent Flyer program, Mileage Plan, by announcing that all international airline partners would be eligible for earning elite qualifying miles towards Alaska Airlines MVP, MVP Gold, and MVP 75K starting January 15, 2014.
 In the past, only Aeromexico, Air France, American, Delta, Emirates, KLM, & LAN earned elite qualifying miles.
+(Since then, Aeromexico, Air France/KLM, and Delta have ended their partnerships with Alaska Airlines while other partners like JAL and Singapore Airlines have been added.)
 Yet with 14 airline partners, the majority of their international partners only earned redeemable miles, making it hard to earn elite status when flying over seas on Alaska’s partners.

 The 14 Airlines that Mileage Plan members will be able to earn both elite miles and segments on starting January 1 include the following: